 Satya.
 Be truthful.
 We pride ourselves in offering programming and information with accuracy, integrity, and honesty.

 Ahimsa.
 Be non-harming.
-We aspire to work and communicate fairly and respectfully.
+We aspire to work and communicate fairly, constructively, and respectfully.

 Viveka.
-Be discerning.
-We approach our work through careful contemplation, reason, and consensus building.
+Be wise.
+We approach our work with intelligence, discernment, and reflection.

 Nutana.
 Be innovative.
-We aspire to keep our work and approach relevant to our constituents by being creative, innovative, and flexible.
+We aspire to keep our work and approach creative, innovative, and flexible.

 Sadbhavana.
 Be collaborative.
-We seek out partnerships with other individuals and organizations to forward our objectives.
+We seek out partnerships with other individuals and organizations on a foundation of mutual respect to forward our shared objectives.